 The first, being those described as the undocumented Arab, second are the descendants of ‘Ya'rub’ while that of Ishmael as the third in that order.
 Between the ancient Ya'rub, the Nile tribe ‘Yauba’ and the Yoruba people that migrated downward sub-Sahara, there seemed to be names similarity.

 What does ‘Ya'rub’ mean in modern Arabic?
 Research suggests that there is no definite or direct meaning.
 But in colloquial Arabic variants, there are quite a number of meanings to suggest a link between Ya’rub, Yauba and Yoruba.
-Ya'rob, Yarrob, Yarab or Yaarub are other spellings that referred to the ancient King Ya'rub.
+Ya'rob, Yarrob, Yarab or Yaarub are other spellings that referred to an ancient Arab King known as Ya'rub.

 In linguistic regeneration, over the centuries, did 'Ya' change to Yo as the Yauba tribe mentioned by Al-Ilory migrated downward sub-Sahara from Egypt?
 Did the change occur from the Middle East before their ancestors moved from the Arab peninsula to Egypt?